sybrew/the-seo-framework/readme.txt

 	* Resolved a regression from WordPress 6.6 where a CSS identifier disappeared.
 We used this identifier to apply styling for the sidebar.
 We now use a different, more specific identifier that's in all WordPress versions we support; from `.edit-post-sidebar`, now `#edit-post\:document`.
 	* Resolved an issue where the counter AJAX spinner wasn't offset by 3 pixels from the character counter's loader text.
 It's now also changed to 0.5 character widths.
 	* Resolved a typo where the description placeholders didn't blur on focus on Firefox on the SEO Settings page.
-	* TODO Resolved an issue where the canonical URL placeholder wasn't populated for Quick Edit (post and term).
 	* Resolved an issue where the Classic Editor's Primary Term selection label's cursor wasn't a pointer in WP 6.5 and later.
 	* Resolved an issue where horizontal scrolling bars would appear when the inputted title is wider than the screen when measured from the container.
 	* Resolved a long-standing regression where WordPress 5.3 changed the checkbox mark from a colorable item to an immutable image, so it was no longer green or red colored for The SEO Framework's default and warned settings, respectively.
 Thanks to this fix, Firefox is now also fully supported (it doesn't natively support checkbox colors), although it might be more demanding of your device to render the checkboxes.